jerome-birembaut/nss-console/README.md

 it's a little dumb and this is why it's so cool

-ps: sorry if i broke Internet with this

 ### Setup ###

-to get started with NSS-Console!
-Simply download a [prebuilt build](https://github.com/pixijs/pixi.js/wiki/FAQs#where-can-i-get-a-build)!

-Alternatively, NSS-Console can be installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or simply using a content delivery network (CDN) URL to embed PixiJS directly on your HTML page.
+Alternatively, NSS-Console can be installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or simply using a content delivery network (CDN) URL to embed NSS-Console directly on your HTML page.

 #### NPM Install